 A: WE Lead requires a commitment to attend all program sessions.
-During the program, participants meet for a two week opening session in Dallas, a half-day online session, and a five-day session in the United Arab Emirates.
-The program concludes with a one-week capstone experience and graduation in the United States.
-Please see the program schedule for more information.
+During the program, participants meet for a two week opening session in Dallas, half-day online sessions, and a two-week closing session in Dallas and Washington, D.C.

 Please note that some participants may need to travel the day before a module begins in order to arrive in time for the start of the session.
 WE Lead is designed so that participants can remain in their jobs while in the program, but we encourage you to discuss the opportunity with your employer and ensure their support for the schedule that is required of accepted participants.

 Q: I have a conflict with one of the scheduled module dates.
 Can I still participate?

 A: Participants must take part in all scheduled events in their entirety throughout the duration of the program.

 Q: What is the cost to attend?

 A: The Bush Institute is committed to ensuring that scholars can participate in this program at no cost.
 Tuition, housing, meals, and travel during the modules are fully-funded, including a stipend that is provided to participants upon arrival, by contributions from program partners and funders.